christinebittle/CoreBlog/README.md

 # ASP.NET Core Blog Application
-This example showcases Update functionality with an API PUT request as well as an MVC webpage.
+This example showcases relational content management, starting with read functionality.

 - Models/BlogDbContext.cs
     - A class which represents the connection to the database.
 Be mindful of the connection string fields!